The PAinT research team

 Joen Hermans MSc

 Joen Hermans is PhD candidate in chemistry/conservation science.
-He will perform research at the Van ‘t Hoff Institute for Molecular Sciences (HIMS, University of Amsterdam) as well as the Department of Chemistry and Catalysis of the University of Utrecht.
+He will perform research at the Van ‘t Hoff Institute for Molecular Sciences (HIMS, University of Amsterdam).

 His research on the subject of the PAinT project will have an emphasis on the design, preparation and testing of mature oil paint model systems.
 His master thesis, written at the Van ‘t Hoff Laboratory for Physical and Colloid chemistry of Utrecht University, focused on colloid chemistry.
 However, Hermans’s wider ranging interests include both synthesis and analytical techniques, as well as operating on the border between ‘hard’ science and the arts.